tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Managing-File-Locks.md

 - Network File System (NFS)
 - FileREST (HTTPS)

-This topic describes how to mange file locking interactions between SMB and FileREST.
+This topic describes how to manage file locking interactions between SMB and FileREST.
 NFS file shares have different locking semantics and support a subset of the FileREST APIs, so this topic is not applicable for NFS file shares.

 ## SMB file locking
 SMB clients that mount file shares can leverage file system locking mechanisms to manage access to shared files.
 These include: